 The cluster scaling feature allows you to change the number of worker nodes used by a cluster that is running in Azure HDInsight without having to re-create the cluster.

 Only clusters with HDInsight version 3.1.3 or higher are supported.
 If you are unsure of the version of your cluster, you can check the Properties page.
-See Get familiar with the cluster portal interface.
+See List and show clusters.

 The impact of changing the number of data nodes for each type of cluster supported by HDInsight: